 Our Consolidated Statement of Financial Position and the related Key Performance Indicators show that we have built up a high level of liquid resources over recent years.
 We have a strong level of reserves and relatively modest bank borrowing when compared to the rest of the sector.
-We consider that this level of liquid resources will be required in future to finance capital and strategic projects and to provide some financial security during a period of uncertainty.
+We consider that this level of liquid resources will be required in future to finance capital and strategic projects and to provide some financial security during the realisation of our University strategy and operational plan.